 Finding and sticking with the right life partner, especially in the financial sense, can make or break your chances of becoming wealthy.
 In fact, according to the research of author and academic Dr. Thomas J. Stanley, self-made millionaires are far more likely than the general population to be and stay married to the same spouse for life.

 It matters that you and your life partner both work towards the same financial agenda.
-If you seek an early retirement, he or she helps bring in extra income or clips coupons to save more money and take advantage of interest compounding.
-If your priorities involve a debt-free lifestyle, he or she supports this without secretly shopping behind your back.
+If you seek early retirement, they help bring in extra income or clip coupons to save more money and take advantage of interest compounding.
+If your priorities involve a debt-free lifestyle, they support this without secretly shopping behind your back.

 Even "Good Debt" Isn't Really Good

 With a few exceptions, debt can serve as a form of bondage to enslave the borrower, often for years.
 Visualize your life with the freedom of not owing money on anything.
 Resist the urge to "keep up with the Joneses" and charge up credit cards for things like expensive clothes and lavish vacations.
 Make paying off your existing debt a priority.

 Some financial advisors say that borrowing to finance important items such as a home or education is "good debt," but people tend to choose much more expensive schools and houses when they pay for them with borrowed funds.
 This can keep you in debt for years, and cost you thousands of dollars in interest that could've funded your retirement goals.
 Many high-quality, yet bargain-priced schools exist, and buying a home beneath your means allows for extra cash to pay off your mortgage early and load that money into savings and retirement investments.

 Get Clear on Your Relationship with Money